 House Frittata

-Our local little coffee shop makes a yummy, yet expensive, frittata.
-The expense gave me the encouragement to try my hand at making my own frittata.
-And now that I have, the local coffee shop has some serious competition.
+There’s a local coffee shop near us that makes the most delicious frittata.
+But as much as I love it, the price tag gave me the nudge to try my hand at making my own.
+And now that I have?
+Let’s just say that coffee shop has some serious competition!

 House Frittata